 1. Add a metal band around the periphery of the sign and attach it as mentioned above.

 2. Add a metal extrusion in the shape of a T along the entire bottom edge of the sign.
-A slot is cut up into the bottom edge of the sign that is slightly wider and deeper than the leg of the T. This slot is then filled with a strong, hard, two part epoxy, like EP-76, and the T inserted into it.
+A slot is cut up into the bottom side of the sign that is a 1/4″ wider and deeper than the leg of the T. This slot is then filled with a strong, hard, two part epoxy, like EP-76, and the T inserted into it.
 The excess epoxy squeezed out of the slot welds the other two legs of the T to the bottom edge of the sign adding rigidity without any visual impact.